amindWalker/Rust-Layout-and-Types/README.md

 - The `Heap` is another abstraction that, unlike `Stack`, has a **flexible size** that can change over time (like in **run time**).
 - Instead of one `Stack Frame` for each thread the `Heap` memory region has a large **shared memory with the `Stack` memory region**.
 - The `Heap` memory **grows upwards** starting from the [lower address](#low-memory-address).
-- While the program is running the `Heap` memory region **grows** automatically if the allocated memory is not enough and **shrink** if intentionally requested.
+- While the program is running the `Heap` memory region **grows** automatically if the allocated memory is not enough and **shrinks** if intentionally requested.
-  > To optmize the amount of system calls to a minimum you can try to allocate all the memory at once in one `Vec` with enough capacity **if you know how much memory your program needs beforehand**.
+  > To optimize the amount of system calls to a minimum you can try to allocate all the memory at once in one `Vec` with enough capacity **if you know how much memory your program needs beforehand**.
 - The `Heap` is **not stored** inside the binary and is discarded after the program execution.
 - Its size limit is bounded by the system's memory.
 - Each `Heap` **value size** is determined by the **data type**.
-- Because of it's **dyanmic** nature it needs to make system calls to ask for more space (using the **GlobalAlloc Trait that calls C malloc**) as soon as requested thus adding a little overhead.
-This process is done in **chunks to make the fewer system calls as possible**.
+- Because of its **dynanmic** nature it needs to make system calls to ask for more space (using the **GlobalAlloc Trait that calls C malloc**) as soon as requested thus adding a little overhead.
+This process is done in **chunks to make as few system calls as possible**.
 Even using this technique this process turns the `Heap` slower than the `Stack` memory.
-- The memory allocator keeps track of the **OS memory pages** to know which pages are **free** and which are **allocated**.
-This process is a way to **prevent more system calls** and **reuse** the avaible memory without waiting for the OS thus speeding things up.
+- When a variable goes out of scope (dropped) the memory is **freed but not returned immediately to the OS**.
+The memory allocator keeps track of the **OS memory pages** to know which pages are **free** and which are **allocated**.
+This process is a way to **prevent more system calls** and **reuse** the available memory without waiting for the OS thus speeding things up.
-- The access to the `Heap` is also slower than on the `Stack` because we have the addiotional step of **following a pointer** to the value.
+- The access to the `Heap` is also slower than on the `Stack` because we have the additional step of **following a pointer** to the value.

   </td>
   </tr>